Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 There’s no local storage, however, which means that you will likely need to purchase Arlo’s Smart Subscription Service.
 Whilst offering a three-month introductory period is nice of them, this is still less than ideal.

 However, if you want to access key features such as person/vehicle/animal identification, you’ll need to purchase the storage service separately.
-Arlo knows that you can’t properly use their camera without paying for this service and, perhaps as a result, it isn’t the cheapest service around.
+Arlo knows that you can’t properly use their spotlight cam without paying for this service and, perhaps as a result, it isn’t the cheapest service around.

 The free version of the service, in case you wondered, simply offers notifications of camera activation, but will have no ability to actually record anything that happens.
 It essentially renders the entire security system as nothing more than a video intercom.